pkdone/practical-mongodb-aggregations-book/src/examples/moderate-examples/largest-graph-network.md

 ## Observations & Comments

- * __Following Graphs.__ Such a pipeline, using a `$graphLookup` stage, is useful to be able to traverse relationships between records, looking for patterns for each specific record, where these patterns aren't necessarily evident from just looking at each record in isolation.
-In this example, it is actually obvious that _Paul_ has no _friends_ and thus the lowest network reach just by looking at _Paul's_ record in isolation.
-However, it is not obvious that _Carol_ has the largest network reach just by looking at the number of people _Carol_ is directly followed by, which is 2. _David_, for example, is followed by 3 people, which is more than _Carol_.
-However, the executed aggregation pipeline was able to deduce that _Carol_ actually has the largest network reach.
+ * __Following Graphs.__ The `$graphLookup` stage helps you traverse relationships between records, looking for patterns that aren't necessarily evident from looking at each record in isolation.
+In this example, by looking at _Paul's_ record in isolation, it is evident that _Paul_ has no _friends_ and thus has the lowest network reach.
+However, it is not obvious that _Carol_ has the greatest network reach just by looking at the number of people _Carol_ is directly followed by, which is two. _David_, for example, is followed by three people (one more than _Carol_).
+However, the executed aggregation pipeline can deduce that _Carol_ has the most extensive network reach.

- * __Index Use.__ The `$graphLookup` stage is able to leverage the index on the field `name` for each of its `connectToField` hops.
+ * __Index Use.__ The `$graphLookup` stage can leverage the index on the field `name` for each of its `connectToField` hops.